Wet wipes and sewage debris

 Progress to reduce the wet wipe problem

 In England, we supported the 10 Minute Rule Bill to ban plastic in wet wipes (Plastics (wet wipes) Bill) November 2021, which received strong cross-party support from MPs and the public.
 In February 2022, we responded to the Department for Environment Food & Rural Affairs (DEFRA) call for evidence on single-use plastic items, including wet wipes.
-As of autumn 2022, we're still waiting for a response on this.
+In October 2023, the UK Government announced a consultation to ban plastic in wet wipes.

 In spring 2022, we submitted evidence to the Welsh government on the impact of wet wipes in the marine environment, calling for a ban on plastic in wet wipes.
 Welsh Water have publicly called for a ban on plastic in wet wipes.